pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.17.17 (2021-10-31):
+  - extract timestamp matching/creation to util

 0.17.16 (2021-08-28):
-  - also handle issue 397 when comment is newline
+  - 398 also handle issue 397 when comment is newline

 0.17.15 (2021-08-28):
   - fix issue 397, insert comment before key when a comment between key and value exists